wookiee/cocoa-programming-for-osx-5e/Errata.md

 [forum]: http://forums.bignerdranch.com/viewforum.php?f=511

+### 2. Swift Types

+- `countingUp` should be defined as a variable (and not a constant) in the section Literals and Subscripting: `var countingUp = ...`.
+This is necessary because it is later mutated when calling `countingUp.append("three")` in the Instance methods section.

 ### 3. Structures and Classes

 - In the section "Reference and Value Types", `ball0.particle.x = 1` should be `ball0.position.x = 1`.

+### 6. Delegation

+- The `speechSynthesizer(_:didFinishSpeaking:)` method is correctly implemented to set `isStarted = false`.
+However, later in the chapter the same method is incorrectly shown to call `updateButtons()` instead.
+- In the section "Common errors in implementing a delegate", the description of buggy behavior upon misspelling `speechSynthesizer(_:didFinishSpeaking:)` should state that the Start button will never be enabled (the Stop button remains enabled indefinitely).
+Additionally, the window can not be closed.

 ### 8. KVC, KVO, and Bindings